dpaluchowski/vscode-settings-and-extensions-import/README.md

 # vscode settings and extensions import

 It is an executable bash script for installing selected extensions and importing settings into Visual Studio Code.
+**Extensions and settings are mainly configured to work in frontend development and React.js.
+In addition, it allows you to quite smoothly switch from WebStorm IDE to Visual Studio Code.**

 ### Installation